Ascending Passage .com HOME PAGE.

 place of Rameses.

-dead, he looms over the Egypt of to-day.
+dead.
+The same cloud looms over the Egypt of today.
 Everywhere you meet his

 traces, everywhere you hear his name.
 You say to a tall young